jmburges/iOSPrework/README.md

   - [Apple Human Interface Guidelines](http://developer.apple.com/library/ios/#documentation/UserExperience/Conceptual/MobileHIG/Introduction/Introduction.html "Apple Human Interface Guidelines")
+      - Apple posts thei guidelines on good mobile design.
+You should follow these somewhat closely as it provides a consistant UI from app to app
   - [Starter's Guide to iOS Design](http://taybenlor.com/2013/05/21/designing-for-ios.html "Starter's Guide to iOS Design")
+      - Absolutely incredible guide on how to think about mobile design.

 Customizing UIKit